 As previously discussed in Section 2.3.3, the same evaluation criteria used to assess existing traffic conditions was utilized for future traffic conditions.
-The detailed evaluation and results are documented in the "Traffic Analysis and Trip Generation Memo" found in Appendix E. A summary of the performance of the existing road network under future traffic conditions in Almonte (i.e., the "do-nothing" or "business as usual" scenario) is presented in Table 10.
+The detailed evaluation and results are documented in the "Traffic Analysis and Trip Generation Memo" found in Appendix E. A summary of the performance of the existing road network in the three future traffic scenarios in Almonte (i.e. reflecting the "do-nothing" or "business as usual" scenario) is presented in Table 10.